 The Humboldt Lagoons - Big Lagoon, Dry Lagoon, Stone Lagoon and Freshwater Lagoon, are unique ecosystems that provide unlimited outdoor recreation with miles of beach access.

 Big Lagoon is an especially family friendly water playground.
 On warm sunny days you will see families and friends frolicking in the water along the sandy shoreline that separates the Big Lagoon from the ocean.
 Big Lagoon is also a favorite for small sailboats and kayaks of all sizes, year-round.
 Managed by the County, Big Lagoon also has a campground available year round, first come, first serve basis.
 It has bathrooms and water, with spaces for small trailers and campers.
 Group campsite also.
-For more info call: 707-445-7651
+For more info or call: 707-445-7651

 Both Big and Stone Lagoon have boat ramp access.
 No worries if you forgot to bring the boat, you can rent a kayak at Stone Lagoon from Kayak Zak's.
 Every rental comes with a mini-lesson!

 Stone Lagoon's shores border Hwy 101.
 The lagoon from the outlook at Kayak Zak's visitor's center as the early morning fog wisps away, looks like a bucolic lake surrounded by mountains with only a thin strip of sand separating it from the Pacific Ocean.
 This is another great spot for fishing and kayaking with boat access next to the visitor center adjacent to Hwy 101.
 The northern entrance has parking and beach access.
-For more info call CA State Parks: (707) 677-3570
+There are six primitive campsites that can only be reached by boating or hiking.

 Dry Lagoon as its name implies, has no water, but is a great place to spend the day hiking the beach and camping, with access to a three mile coastal trail that will lead to the Stone Lagoon's environmental campsites.